-After a long, exhausting day, you're finally lying in bed and looking forward to a good night's sleep.
-But instead of sleeping, your mind is constantly racing.
-You think about the upcoming presentation at work, the important meeting with your landlord or the endless to-do list for the next few days.
-And then your heart starts beating faster, your breathing becomes shallower and a stressful feeling of anxiety sets in.
-Everyone is familiar with these moments of worry and nervousness, but for some people they are omnipresent and overwhelming.
-This constant, intense fear is called anxiety or anxiety disorder.
-Anxiety therefore encompasses much more than occasional worry or stress.
-It is a condition that can have a significant impact on life - physically and mentally.
+After a long, stressful day, you're finally in bed, looking forward to a restful night's sleep.
+But instead of sleeping, your thoughts are racing.
+You're brooding over the upcoming presentation at work, the important meeting with your landlord, or the never-ending to-do list for the next few days.
+Suddenly, your heart rate increases, your breathing becomes shallow, and a distressing feeling of restlessness sets in.
+Everyone experiences such moments of worry and nervousness, but for some people, they are pervasive and overwhelming.
+This constant, intense fear is called anxiety or an anxiety disorder .
+Anxiety encompasses much more than occasional worry or stress.
+It's a condition that can significantly impact your life—physically and mentally.
 People with anxiety are afraid to leave the house because something bad might happen.
 They avoid social gatherings to avoid being judged or rejected.
-They constantly wonder whether they will live up to the expectations of friends, family or colleagues.
-And this huge carousel of thoughts takes up all their attention and concentration.
+They constantly wonder if they're living up to the expectations of friends, family, or colleagues.
+And this massive carousel of thoughts demands their complete attention and concentration.
 But there is help!
-In this blog post, we would like to take a closer look at the topic of anxiety.
-We will look at the different types of anxiety disorders and how you can recognize whether you may be affected.
-We will then look at possible treatment methods.
-Above all, we want to show you the little things you can do yourself every day to find more peace and serenity again soon.
+In this blog post, we'd like to take a closer look at the topic of anxiety.
+We'll look at the different types of anxiety disorders and how you can recognize if you might be affected.
+We'll then discuss possible treatment options.
+We'd especially like to show you the small things you can do every day to help you find more peace and calm.

 1 What types of anxiety disorders are there?